Maumasi/URL_Shortener/README.md

 $ DEBUG=true mocha

 ```
-Now you will get a robust output of all major functions, models, and API route endpoints involved in any particular unit test being executed.
+Now you will get a robust output log of all major functions, models, and API route endpoints involved in any particular unit test being executed.

 At this time Unit Tests are run against all 6 API endpoints, all services under the serviceRepo directory, and all database CRUD models.